taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 ## config/config.exs

 config :auth_example, AuthExampleWeb.Auth.Guardian,
 issuer: "auth_example",
 secret_key: ""
 ```

 Notice how the secret_key field is empty.
-Since we are using JWT for our token type, we need to provide a secret that will be used when we encode a new token.

-This secret can be any string, but it's recommended that we use guardian secret generator mix task to generate a secret for us.
+We need to provide the secret that will be used when we encode a new token.
+This secret can be any string, but it's recommended that we use guardian to generate a secret for us.

 ```
 $ mix guardian.gen.secret
 ```

-That mix task should print out a secret that we can use in our console.
+That mix task should print out a secret the console that we can use.
 Go ahead and copy and paste that into the configuration.

 ```
 ## config/config.exs

 config :auth_example, AuthExampleWeb.Auth.Guardian,
 issuer: "auth_example",
 secret_key: "ap+tSlAWkSA8zTLLvZW+vY4mePQFmrFgl//OCAWMSVDrQ5mYk/arko3rru8L9Zqn"
 ```

 It's not recommended to hard code your secret here, so using something like an environment variable to store that value is recommended so we prevent sharing that secret with the public.